-This is the most intense music camp you will ever experience!
-We go from 10 a.m. until the wee hours of the morning every day.
-There are clinics in the mornings, clinics and rehearsals in the afternoons, rehearsals, jams, and performances in the evenings.
+This is possibly the most intense music camp you will ever experience!
+We go from 10 a.m. until the wee hours of the morning every day (although everyone is encouraged to rest and nap when they want).
+There are activities morning, day, and night.

 What instruments are allowed?

 We welcome any and all instrumentalists, including violin, viola, cello, bass, guitar, harp, mandolin, etc…

 I live close to Columbus.
 Do I have to stay in the dorms?

 If you wish to commute from your home, a relative’s home, etc., you may.
 When registering for the Workshop, simply choose the “Tuition Only” option.
 This way, you’ll only pay for tuition, and not for room and board.

 I am a parent and would like to send my child, but I would like to come to the Workshop too.
 Can I do this?

 Yes you can!
 If you simply wish to come along to Columbus and accompany your child, you may.
 You will, however, have to pay for room and board to stay in the dorms, but you will not pay CSW tuition as you would not be participating in the classes, performing, etc. To arrange for this, please email [email protected].

 Do you still have questions not answered here?
 Please call Christian Howes at 614.332.8689 / email [email protected] and we will promptly respond to any questions you may have.